Turban Head eagle: 1804 issues

 Although the Mint coined 1803-dated eagles in 1804, a total of 3,757 eagles dated 1804 were struck in that year.
 These pieces, dubbed the "Crosslet 4" variety (Plain 4 eagles have a short projection of the cross-stroke of the 4 extending to the right of the upright, Crosslet 4 have short vertical extensions of the cross-stroke at the end of the projection), were extensively melted at the time, and the few known today are very collectible.
 R.S.
-Yeoman, in his "Red Book" valuing US coins published during 2012, values the Crosslet 4 at $125,000 in MS-63 ranging down to $55,000 in more circulated, Almost Uncirculated-50 condition.
+Yeoman, in his "Red Book" valuing US coins published during 2012, values the Crosslet 4 at $125,000 (Note: equivalent to $ in adjusted for inflation) in MS-63 ranging down to $55,000 (Note: equivalent to $ in adjusted for inflation) in more circulated, Almost Uncirculated-50 condition.
 Many surviving Turban Head eagles were sold by exchange agents to coin dealers or collectors in the 1850s and afterwards as the hobby became more popular and the pieces acquired a modest premium over their melt value.

 In 1834, the United States Government intended to present a set of then-current US coins to four Asian rulers the US had either made agreements with or else hoped to treat with.
 Neither the silver dollar nor the eagle had been struck since 1804, but they were still considered current coins.
 Putting the date of striking on the pieces would make them appear to be in violation of Jefferson's prohibition which remained in force.
 Mint Director Moore decided to strike 1804-dated dollars and eagles for the sets, and four 1804 eagles were struck.
 They differ from the pieces struck thirty years earlier, lacking a crosslet on the right side of the crossbar of the 4.
 Two were presented, to the Sultan of Muscat and the King of Siam, before the diplomat in charge of the expedition, Edmund Roberts, died of disease in Macao, and his mission was abandoned.
 The remaining two sets were returned to the United States.